WorksApplications/Sudachi/README.md

 We have a Slack workspace for developers and users to ask questions and discuss a variety of topics.

 - https://sudachi-dev.slack.com/
-- (Please get an invite from [here](https://join.slack.com/t/sudachi-dev/shared_invite/enQtMzg2NTI2NjYxNTUyLTMyYmNkZWQ0Y2E5NmQxMTI3ZGM3NDU0NzU4NGE1Y2UwYTVmNTViYjJmNDI0MWZiYTg4ODNmMzgxYTQ3ZmI2OWU))
+- (Please get an invitation from [here](https://join.slack.com/t/sudachi-dev/shared_invite/enQtMzg2NTI2NjYxNTUyLTMyYmNkZWQ0Y2E5NmQxMTI3ZGM3NDU0NzU4NGE1Y2UwYTVmNTViYjJmNDI0MWZiYTg4ODNmMzgxYTQ3ZmI2OWU))

 ## Citing Sudachi